HoSheiMa/shop1/README.md

 # shop Application by React-native & Redux
+# <br/> don't forget star 💎
 # Pages
 # 1- intro
 This have intro about app!